Nature Stuff mdavid.com.au

 Primitive

 You probably already know that many arthropods were bigger back in the fossil eras.
-Bulldog Ants have retained some of that size.
+Bull Ants and Jumper Ants have retained some of that size.
 But that’s not the only thing primitive about them.
-They are directly descended from ancient ants that existed before the arrival of other, more modern ants which developed the ability to walk in trails.
-That’s why you never see a trail of Bulldog Ants.
+They are directly descended from ancient ants that existed before the arrival of other, more modern ants that developed the ability to walk in trails.
+Which is why you never see a trail of Bull Ants.
 They always hunt on their own.

 Where do they live?